zahariaa/disentangled-dynamics/src/readme.md

 this directory for code implementation, testing, etc

+### Todo / next-steps (04/17/19)

+###### 0)

+- equate architecture of decoder and VAE (sigmoid in decoder)

+###### 1) Building analyses pipelines/scripts (apply to decoder and VAE)

+- Do reconstruction error differ between edges / inside / outside of the circle?
+- Do circle-reconstructions differ as a function of distance to the gaussian center?
+- Entangling/disentangling in the VAE (correlations in latent space)
+- Sweep through generative factors and plot/quantify effect in the latents (of the VAE)

+###### 2) Experiments

+- train on random sample of (x,y) positions -> validate on unseen positions
+- biased distribution of training samples per label/class
+- non-linear mapping for positions
+- "elongated" ball (make it 5D latent)
+- different shapes
+- potentially different scales

+###### 3) new architectures

+- bVAE

 ### Todo / next-steps (04/08/19)

 ###### 1) Stimulus generation

 - implementational details (in dsprites.py)
-- skimage produces warning: "Anti-aliasing will be enabled by default in skimage 0.15 to avoid aliasing artifacts when down-sampling images. warn("Anti-aliasing will be enabled by default in skimage 0.15 to ".
-Currently, I suppress warnings in main.py because of that.
-- making stimuli dynamic (3d output)
 - more complex backgrounds
 - more object shapes / size / orientation
+- <del>skimage produces warning: "Anti-aliasing will be enabled by default in skimage 0.15 to avoid aliasing artifacts when down-sampling images. warn("Anti-aliasing will be enabled by default in skimage 0.15 to ". </del> Currently, I suppress warnings in main.py because of that.
+- making stimuli dynamic (3d output)

 ###### 2) train/solver coding